omeka/omeka-s-enduser/docs/admin/settings.md

 **Media alt text property**: Select a field (for example, `dc:title` or `dc:description`) from the media description to use as alternative text if no alt text is explicitly set.
 [Alt text](https://webaim.org/techniques/alttext/){target=_blank} is used in lieu of images (including thumbnails on browsing and search results pages) when a user is employing a screen reader and is an important part of meeting accessibility expectations.

+## Search

-**Index full-text search**: Check this box to run an index of your installation's resources and sites as soon as you click "Save".
+**Index full-text search**: Check this box and "Save" the page to run an index of your installation's resources and sites.
 You should only need to run this process if you are having issues with searching.

 ## Security